Our Health Coaches arm you with the info you need to grocery shop with ease.

 The best label to look for when shopping for animal products is pasture-raised.

 The next best option: Go for grass-fed meats and animal products, Barker suggests.
 “Rather than being fed a grain-based diet, which can often be genetically modified, animals that consumed predominantly grass are higher in omega 3 fatty acids as well as CLA (conjugated linoleic acid),” she explains.
 (CLA is a beneficial nutrient that has been shown to have potential fat-burning and weight-loss benefits.)
 The same goes for dairy — CLA will be more predominant in a grass-fed animal’s milk than it will be in something that is grain-fed.
+"It's also better to buy grass-fed milk over organic milk because organic is almost always processed at very high temperatures to extend shelf life, but the process kills many of milk’s natural nutrients," explains Laura Allen, Director of Food and Beverage at THE WELL.

 Even though red meat often gets a bad rap, van Wyk says, a lot of the studies that we hear about red meat being inflammatory are done on factory-farmed, corn-fed, industrialized meat, which will be more inflammatory.
 However, a piece of pasture-raised or grass-fed meat may not have the same effect on the body.